Polynomial definability in constraint languages with few subpowers: Preliminaries

 Central to the algebraic approach to the CSP is the idea that constraint languages up to pp-definability (that is, relational clones) can be characterized by their \emph{polymorphisms}.
-Following the terminology from \cite{barto_polymorphisms_2017}, a $k$-ary operation $f:A^k\to A$ is \emph{compatible} with an $n$-ary relation $R\subseteq A^n$, and $R$ is \emph{invariant} under $f$, if $f$ applied coordinate-wise to any $k$ tuples from $R$ yields a tuple that is also in $R$.
+Following the terminology from \cite{barto_polymorphisms_2017}, a $k$-ary operation $f:A^k\to A$ is \emph{compatible} with an $n$-ary relation $R\subseteq A^n$, and $R$ is \emph{invariant} under $f$, if for all tuples $\bar a_1,\bar a_2\ldots,\bar a_k \in R$ also $f(\bar a_1,\bar a_2\ldots,\bar a_k) \in R$, where the image $f(\bar a_1,\bar a_2\ldots,\bar a_k) \in A^n$ is computed coordinate-wise.
 A \emph{polymorphism} of a constraint language $\Gamma$ is then any function on the domain that is compatible with all relations from $\Gamma$.
 As is usual, we write $\Pol(\Gamma)$ to denote the set of all polymorphisms of $\Gamma$ and, similarly, $\Inv(\mathcal F)$ for the set of all relations on the domain $A$ invariant under a set of operations $\mathcal F$.
+It is well known that $\Pol(\Gamma)$ forms an algebraic object called a \emph{clone}, i.e. it is closed under composition, and contains all projections.
 The key connection between polymorphisms and pp-definability can be summarized in the following lemma.

 \begin{lemma}[\cite{geiger_closed_1968,bodnarcuk_galois_1969,jeavons_algebraic_1998}] For any constraint language $\Gamma$, $\langle\Gamma\rangle=\Inv(\Pol(\Gamma))$. \end{lemma}